CSIT285L

 • Article-based final papers will have at least one outside source (the article), and will probably also include information from class slides (see maroon text below).
 They may also have secondary and tertiary outside sources.
 These extra references can be older than 3 months old; however, the main article must meet the recency requirements.

-• While you may use the same article and topic as a weekly write-up for your final if the recency requirement is still met, you may not copy any sentences from your previous write-ups to your final paper*.
+• While you may use the same article and topic as a monthly write-up for your final if the recency requirement is still met, you may not copy any sentences from your previous write-ups to your final paper*.
 This practice is clearly labeled as grounds for a 0 on the assignment in both the syllabus and the plagiarism statement for this course, to which you agreed at the beginning of the semester.

 • *Term definitions may be identical in both a write-up and final paper as long as they are correctly cited.